Anxiety Reveal Unmet Needs and New Passions

 Self-Care: Letting Love Lead

 Today, my daily routine is pretty basic.
-I touch base with my heart multiple times a day by simply asking, “Heart, how are you feeling in this moment?
+I touch base with my heart multiple times a day.
+It’s as simple as asking, “Heart, how are you feeling in this moment?
 What do you need?”
 And when my heart speaks to me, I honor her voice by listening.
 My heart often tells me she needs space.
 Many times that means silence.
-I have learned to love myself and be comfortable in my own presence, giving myself permission to meet my own needs without feeling guilty.
+I have learned to love myself and be comfortable in my own presence.
+I give myself permission to meet my own needs without feeling guilty.
 When I love myself, I can truly and authentically love my neighbor.

 These experiences created a passion in me to see others walk in wholeness, purpose, and their true essence, and helped inform what I’ve started and grown, an organization called Wholehearted and Courageous, which empowers women to step into greater wellness.
 What initially felt like massive, unexpected challenges have opened the door to new, wonderful avenues of life and purpose.

 A few months ago, I had a dream.
 In it, I heard so clearly this line: “Let love lead.”
-I wrote it out and made a sign so that I see and am reminded of the words everyday.
-It’s become a mantra, a directive.
+I wrote it out and made a sign as a daily reminder.
+It has become a mantra, a directive.
 My deep hope and prayer is that we would let love meet us right in the middle, let love lead us to a place of being grounded in truth, and that love would mark the way we speak to ourselves and experience the gift of our own humanity.